akennel/gatsby-blog/src/pages/migrating-lists-from-2010/index.md

 newAttachment.FileName = file.ServerRelativeUrl.Substring(file.ServerRelativeUrl.LastIndexOf("/") + 1);
 ```

-SharePoint Online likes the FileAttachments property just fine, so at this point, you just add your new attachment.
+SharePoint Online likes the FileAttachments property just fine, so at this point you just add your new attachment.